pub-calculator-io/present-value-calculator/readme.md

-# Present Value Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Present Value Calculator Widget for WordPress

 Unlock the true value of your investments with our easy-to-use present value calculator.
 Make smarter financial decisions now!